Microsoft profits down 14% as Windows hit by weak PC sales

 Microsoft’s personal computing business, centered on its Windows software, was widely expected to take a hit given economic uncertainties such as inflation.
 In addition, many consumers bought new devices during the pandemic, helping crimp demand.

 The company gets licensing revenue from PC manufacturers who install its Windows operating system on their products.
-Revenue from those licenses dropped 15% in the quarter, Microsoft said Tuesday.
+Revenue from those licenses dropped 15% in the quarter, Microsoft said.

 Worldwide shipments of personal computers declined almost 20% in the quarter from the same time last year, according to market research firm Gartner, which said it was the steepest decline since it began tracking the PC market in the mid-1990s.
 A disappointing back-to-school sales season for new computers also contributed to a fourth consecutive quarter of year-over-year decline, Gartner said.